 - Reset your Folder View Settings Completely

 Check for updated drivers for your hardware, especially your video card.
-If you’re using custom scaling, try reverting back to the default scaling level to test.
-An issue was reported in Windows 10 where Explorer crashed repeatedly when scaling was set to 175% or higher, in certain configurations.
+Try reverting to the default scaling level to test if you’re using custom scaling.
+An issue was reported in Windows 10, where Explorer crashed when scaling was set to 175% or higher in specific configurations.

 If all else fails, here are your options (in no particular order):

 - Run Process Monitor, start a trace, reproduce the problem and save it to a

 .PMLlog file.
 You may zip it and send it to me.
 Also, check out the Process Monitor tutorials.